Jason Varitek

 Jason Andrew Varitek (/ˈværᵻtɛk/; born April 11, 1972), nicknamed "Tek", is an American professional baseball coach and former catcher.
-He is the game planning coordinator, a uniformed coaching position, for the Boston Red Sox of Major League Baseball (MLB).
+He was most recently the game planning coordinator, a uniformed coaching position, for the Boston Red Sox of Major League Baseball (MLB).
 After being traded as a minor league prospect by the Seattle Mariners, Varitek played his entire 15-year career for the Red Sox.
 A three-time All-Star and Gold Glove Award winner at catcher, as well as a Silver Slugger Award winner, Varitek was part of the 2004 World Series and 2007 World Series Championship teams, and widely viewed as one of the team's leaders.
 In December 2004 he was named the captain of the Red Sox, only their fourth captain since 1923.
 He was a switch-hitter.

-Varitek is one of three players, along with pitcher Ed Vosberg and outfielder Michael Conforto, to play in the Little League World Series, College World Series, and Major League World Series.
-He also participated in Olympic Baseball and the World Baseball Classic.
-His Lake Brantley High School baseball team won the Florida State Championship his senior year in 1990 and was named the number one high school baseball team in the nation by a USA Today poll.
+Varitek is one of three players, along with pitcher Ed Vosberg and outfielder Michael Conforto, to play in the Little League World Series, College World Series, and MLB World Series.
+He also participated in the Summer Olympics and World Baseball Classic.
+His Lake Brantley High School baseball team won the Florida state championship his senior year in 1990 and was named the number one high school baseball team in the nation by a USA Today poll.
 Varitek caught four no-hitters, an MLB record later tied by Carlos Ruiz.

-Little League career
+Amateur career

 Varitek played in the 1984 Little League World Series, leading his Altamonte Springs, Florida, team to victory in the United States Championship bracket in a 4–2 victory over Southport, Indiana.

-High school and college

 Varitek was Lake Brantley High School's third baseman and relief catcher.
 In 1990, the Patriots won the state championship.

 Varitek attended Georgia Tech, where he helped lead the Yellow Jackets baseball team to the 1994 College World Series title game, along with future Red Sox teammates Nomar Garciaparra and Jay Payton (they lost to the University of Oklahoma).
-In 1994, he received the Baseball America College Player of the Year Award, and won the Dick Howser Trophy for National Collegiate Player of the Year.
+In 1994, he received the Baseball America College Player of the Year Award, and won the Dick Howser Trophy for national collegiate player of the year.
 Varitek graduated from Georgia Tech with a degree in management and was the first Tech baseball player to have his number (33) retired.

 In 1991 and 1993, Varitek played collegiate summer baseball in the Cape Cod Baseball League (CCBL) for the Hyannis Mets.
 In 1993, he hit .371 for Hyannis, won the league batting title, and was named the league's MVP.
 In 2002, he was inducted into the CCBL Hall of Fame.
 Varitek was a member of the U.S. national baseball team at the 1992 Summer Olympics.